Information about Involvement Partners and how to register

 Some of the things you could do as an Involvement Partner:

-• Sharing your story to give hope to others or to enhance staff training.
+• Sharing your story to give hope to others or to enhance colleague training.

 How will we help and support you?